-Close examination of the SERVQUAL Gap Model, we uncover an omission in the model, which are deduced from the co-creation premises of service logic.
+Upon close examination of the SERVQUAL Gap Model, we uncover an omission in the model, which is deduced from the co-creation premises of service logic.
 We propose two additional gaps to update and enhance SERVQUAL's gap detection capabilities.